-Whenever a String Object is created as a literal, the object will be created in String constant pool.
+Whenever a String Object is created as a literal, the object will be created in the String constant pool.
 This allows JVM to optimize the initialization of String literal.

 String str = "Geeks";

-The string can also be declared using new operator i.e. dynamically allocated.
-In case of String are dynamically allocated they are assigned a new memory location in heap.
+The string can also be declared using a new operator i.e. dynamically allocated.
+In case of String are dynamically allocated they are assigned a new memory location in the heap.
 This string will not be added to String constant pool.

 String str = new String("Geeks");

 If you want to store this string in the constant pool then you will need to “intern” it.

 String internedString = str.intern(); // this will add the string to string constant pool.

 It is preferred to use String literals as it allows JVM to optimize memory allocation.

 An example that shows how to declare a String